What is MSME Restructuring?

 • A Funded Interest Term Loan (FITL) may be paid back over five years from the interest collected during the moratorium period.

-• Under the OTR program, banks and other financial institutions must ignore punitive interest and other expenses for MSMEs.
+• Under the OTR program, banks and other financial institutions are required to waive punitive interest and other expenses for MSMEs.

 One-Time Restructuring: Benefits